Maruoka Castle: Construction

 Maruoka Castle is considered to have been constructed in 1576 by Shibata Katsutoyo, who was the nephew and adopted son of Shibata Katsuie, one of Oda Nobunaga's leading generals.

-According to the legend of "O-shizu, Hitobashira" the castle was constructed with a human pillar.
+According to the legend of "O-shizu Hitobashira" the castle was constructed with a human pillar.
 During construction the stone base of the tenshu kept collapsing no matter how many times it was piled up.
-There was one vassal who suggested that they should make someone a human sacrifice (hitobashira) to appease the gods.
-O-shizu, a one-eyed woman who had two children and lived a poor life, was selected as the Hitobashira.
-She resolved to become one on the condition that one of her children was taken in by Katsutoyo and made a samurai.
+A vassal suggested that they should make someone a human sacrifice (hitobashira) to appease the gods.
+O-shizu, a one-eyed woman who had two children and lived a poor life, was selected.
+She resolved to become the sacrifice on the condition that one of her children be taken in by Katsutoyo and made a samurai.
 Standing in position the base stones were positioned around her, until they eventually crushed her to death.
 Her sacrifice allowed the construction to be successfully completed.
 Katsutoyo was however unable to fulfil his promise to O-shizu before he moved to another province.
 Resentful that her son had not been made a samurai her spirit according to legend would make the moat overflow with spring rain when the season of cutting algae came in April every year.
 People called it, "the rain caused by the tears of O-shizu's sorrow" and erected a small tomb to soothe her spirit.
 There was a poem handed down, "The rain which falls when the season of cutting algae comes Is the rain reminiscent of the tears of the poor O-shizu's sorrow".